-2.2.8.
+2.4.9.
 Set the termination time

-Without a termination setting or a termination event, the solver runs forever.
+Without a termination setting or a terminationEarly() event, the solver runs forever.
 To avoid that, limit the solving time to five seconds.
 That is short enough to avoid the HTTP timeout.

 Create the src/main/resources/application.properties file: